Alfred Kazin: Career

+New York Jew (1978) were also finalists for the National Book Award for Nonfiction.

 He wrote out of a great passion—or great disgust—for what he was reading and embedded his opinions in a deep knowledge of history, both literary history and politics and culture.
-In 1996 he was awarded the first Truman Capote Lifetime Achievement Award in Literary Criticism, which carries a cash reward of $100,000.
+In 1996 he was awarded the first Truman Capote Lifetime Achievement Award in Literary Criticism, which carries a cash award of $100,000.
 As of 2014, the only other person to have won the award was George Steiner.